CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 ## Extract Installation Artefacts

 1. We recommend that the Flow Debugger Service and Gateway are installed on the same Web Application Server.
 Copy the following artefacts to a folder on the machine (the version numbers may differ):
-   * Cortex Innovation 2022.5 - Block Packages.zip
+   * Cortex Innovation 2022.6 - Block Packages.zip
-   * Cortex Innovation 2022.5 - Gateway.zip
+   * Cortex Innovation 2022.6 - Gateway.zip
-   * Cortex Innovation 2022.5 - Flow Debugger Service.zip
+   * Cortex Innovation 2022.6 - Flow Debugger Service.zip
-   * Cortex Innovation 2022.5 - Web Application Server Installation Scripts.zip
+   * Cortex Innovation 2022.6 - Web App Server Install Scripts.zip

-1. Extract the `Cortex Innovation 2022.5 - Web Application Server Installation Scripts.zip` zip file to a folder with the same name.
+1. Extract the `Cortex Innovation 2022.6 - Web App Server Install Scripts.zip` zip file to a folder with the same name.
-1. Extract the `Cortex Innovation 2022.5 - Gateway.zip` zip file to a folder with the same name.
+1. Extract the `Cortex Innovation 2022.6 - Gateway.zip` zip file to a folder with the same name.

 ## Install Prerequisites

+### Licensing

+Ensure that a valid Cortex licence file exists on the Web Application server, in the location `%ProgramData%\Cortex\Licences`.
+If it does not, follow the instructions located at [Licensing Requirements][].

 ### Install SQL Server or SQL Express